-We’re fortunate in this country that our industrial heritage means that there are many miles of inland waterways that are ready to explore.
-And you don’t need an expensive canal boat to do it.
+We're fortunate in this country that our industrial heritage means that many miles of inland waterways are ready to explore.
+And you don't need an expensive canal boat to do it.

 Family Canoeing and Canals

-Canoeing on a canal with your kids may not be something that’s crossed your mind, so here’s a quick set of answers to questions you may have.
+Canoeing on a canal with your kids may not have crossed your mind, so here's a quick set of answers to your questions.

 - Are canoes allowed on a canal?
 Yes.
 But you do need a license.
-We recommend you join the British Canoe Union, which includes a license to paddle on the canals.
-You also get a waterproof card and lanyard so that you can take with you in case you get challenged by officials (or boat owners).
+We recommend you join British Canoeing, which includes a paddling license on the canals.
+You also get a waterproof card and lanyard that you can take with you if you get challenged by officials (or boat owners).

 - Are there any restrictions to paddling on a canal?
 Yes.
 Observe the waterway's rules.
 Don't go through locks (take your canoe out and walk around - locks are dangerous).
 Don't go through tunnels.

 - Is it safe to take kids on the canal?
-As with all watersports you need to take the right safety equipment.
-On the plus side there’s no dangerous currents to worry about.
-On the minus side you can get some big canal boats coming at you, but they don’t go fast.
-Let them see you, and get out of the way.
-We simply went over to the bank and let them pass.
-(There’s a lot of ‘learner’ drivers hiring canal boats for holiday breaks.
+As with all watersports, you must take the right safety equipment.
+On the plus side, there are no dangerous currents to worry about.
+On the minus side, you can get some big canal boats coming at you, but they don't go fast.
+Let them see you and get out of the way.
+We went over to the bank and let them pass.
+(There are a lot of 'learner' drivers hiring canal boats for holiday breaks.
 Best to keep clear.)

 Another thing I'd add is that there can be a lot of rubbish in canals, especially urban ones.

-As with all waterways, don’t let kids put things in their mouth that have been in the water (including their hands).
+As with all waterways, don't let kids put things in their mouths that have been in the water (including their hands).

 The Shropshire Union Canal at Ellesmere

-This used to be a busy canal route, with a lot of produce coming from North Wales.
+This was a busy canal route, with much produce coming from North Wales.

-There’s signs of how profitable this was with some of the (now rather old) grand buildings in the small town of Ellesmere.
-In fact, there was so much trade money in the past that Ellesmere Port on the Mersey was created as a way of getting trade that was passing through the small land-locked town of Ellesmere to the sea-going ships.
+There are signs of how profitable this was with some of the (now rather old) grand buildings in the small town of Ellesmere.
+In the past, there was so much trade money that Ellesmere Port on the Mersey was created to get the trade from the small land-locked town of Ellesmere to the sea-going ships.